scours/fitness2/fitness/overview/FITNessOverview.md

 <br /><img src="images/Slide9.PNG" alt="PPT" style="zoom:67%;" /><br />

 > Original PowerPoint files are not provided as it was decided to distribute only 🌐 WEB compliant files.
-All slides are available as JPG (raster images) and SVG (vectorial images) in the 📂 folders `src_part1/, src_part2/...` corresponding to the considered part.
+All slides are available as JPG (raster images) and SVG (vectorial images) in the 📂 folders `lectures/html/common(or specialized)/S*/U*/src_part1/, src_part2/...` corresponding to the considered part.
 The text is available in the original MarkDown files next to the 📄 original files `part1.html, part2.html....`

 ### 6.2 Running off-line | 💤

-You do not it any &#128423; webserver to 🛫 launch the FITNess platform content.
+You do not need any &#128423; webserver to 🛫 launch the FITNess platform content.
 You just need to ⬇️ download everything (see **§6.1**), open the 📂 folder `lectures/` and start the application by clicking on the 📄 file `index.html`.
 No installation is needed and it runs on Windows, Linux, Mac with a modern &#128468; Web browser.
 Eligible browsers must use the render engine WebKit or Chromium such as: Google Chrome, FireFox, Safari, Microsoft Edge based on Chromium...
 Internet Explorer is not supported.

 > We use a🏳️🏴 dual technology enabling FITNess to run within a webserver (Apache for us on Ubuntu 18.04 for development and CentOS 8 for production) or without. **All URLs are indeed relative and not absolute, asynchronous connections to the server are replaced by a faked server when the system goes offline** 💤.

 ### 6.3 Cloning FITNess | 🤳

 The platform FITNess has been designed to be easily duplicated as needed from a 🗜️ ZIP package.
 The 📐flexible architecture enables to ⚓anchor the server to any 🗁 place of an existing &#128423; webserver (with several GB of free space).
 There is no special security configuration required as 🚫 no information is sent back to the server.
-All 🕀 interactions run within on the client side with ✔️ proper JavaScript codes included in each 📦 package.
+All 🕀 interactions run on the client side with ✔️ proper JavaScript codes included in each 📦 package.

 > FITNess runs on https://fitness.agroparistech.fr within a VirtualHost directory `conf.d/` in Apache.
 We use a customized version of &#128479; fancy-index to render &#128486;nicely&#128487; the content of each folder with a uniform &#128445; layout between all &#128464; pages of FITNess.
 >